Anri-Lombard/blog/hexoblog/source/_posts/software-internship.md

 ---
 title: Software Internship
 date: 2022-06-20 19:26:21
-tags: [Programming]
+tags: [programming]
 categories: Not Nerdy Mathy stuff
 ---

-I recently started an internship at a startup.
-Boy, it's fun!
-But like a startup, this blog is a work in progress until we finish the internship.
+I did an internship this past holiday at a start-up.
+Pure fun, I tell ya; but besides the programming challenges and debugging marathons it gave a glimpse into how personalities merge, how leadership can galvanize a team's resolve to keep at a problem through irritating bouts of being stuck, and gave me a full view of how I treat people with massively different perspectives than myself.

 <!--more-->

 # Goal
 Build a data-tagging application.

-# How we're doing it
+# How we did it
 ## Yes, I said WE
-Usually I code alone, but we decided to get another member or two on board since startups need future employees.
-Lucky for me we got a good friend from school - she and I coincidentally did the same statistics class I mentioned in a past blog, so we'll be hypothesisinginging... and stuff.
+Usually, I code alone, but we decided to get another member or two on board since startups need future employees.
+Lucky for me we got two friends from uni I've been curious about.

-We got another potential friend if he chooses to take on the challenge.
+*Friend 1:* We'll call her A. From the get-go, she had a vibrant enthusiasm and proactive resolve to learn and build alongside me, even with our palpable coding skill differences.

-**UPDATE:** we're 3!
+*Friend 2:* We'll call him B. He is obviously reserved and utters few words, and can easily be written off as lazy.
+This will be a mistake, however; his silence was supplemented with his thorough and logical approach to solving problems, as well as his nifty ability to learn crude concepts fast.

 Naturally, one starts a cult.
 I mean a group:
 {% asset_img WhatsappGroup.png WhatsApp group %}